Tap into the Power of Networking

 - Mastering LinkedIn

-*Visit the UCR Career Center homepage at careers.ucr.edu for the most up-to-date list of events on our Google calendar.
+*Visit the UCR Career Center homepage at careers.ucr.edu or Handshake for the most up-to-date list of events on our events.
 Check out the event details, RSVP, and network!

 - Connect with professionals using CareerShift in SCOTLink "Student Login" CareerShift